rulameven/learner-start/README.rst

 I wanted to have a way to track my self-directed learning efforts, like various tutorials or online courses.
 I wanted the data to be easily accessible in a plain file, not in a database somewhere.
-So I built a model (Subject\Course\
-Lesson) and methods to store these objects in JSON.
+So I built a model (Subject-Course- Lesson) and methods to store these objects in JSON.

 Here's the basic code for the project.
 I intend to build upon it, but want to